SRGSSR/srglogger-apple/README.md

 github "SRGSSR/srglogger-ios"
 ```

 Then run `carthage update` to update the dependencies.
-You will need to manually add the `SRGLogger.framework` generated in the `Carthage/Build/iOS` folder to your projet.
+You will need to manually add the `SRGLogger.framework` generated in the `Carthage/Build/iOS` folder to your project.
 If your project needs to the logger from Swift source files, add `SRGLogger_Swift.framework` as well.

 For more information about Carthage and its use, refer to the [official documentation](https://github.com/Carthage/Carthage).